-- The CSES faculty are slowly adjusting to the new practice of implementing student learning outcome assessment at dissertation defenses by completing the CSES Graduate SLO Assessment rubric.
-While faculty have been slow to adopt this practice, it appears to be gaining traction. - Our limited sample size indicates that Ph.D. graduates have a solid grasp of knowledge related to their field upon degree completion; however, we need to be cautious about extending results to the general Ph.D. population at this juncture.
+- More CSES Graduate SLO Assessment rubrics have been completed this past year than any other since the implementation of these rubrics.
+The use of CSES Graduate SLO Assessment rubrics among faculty at or after M.S. thesis and Ph.D. dissertation defenses seems to be becoming an established practice for assessment. - Our limited sample size indicates that a majority of Ph.D. graduates have expert knowledge related to their field upon degree completion; however, we need to be cautious about extending results to the general Ph.D. population at this time.

 - Achievement will be measured at the completion of a student's program during the dissertation defense, scored using a rubric. - This is a direct measure of student learning. - Ability to think critically will be evaluated through oral questions posed by a dissertation examination committee.
-The length of the defense and number and type of issues and scenarios

-- posed to the student to evaluate critical thinking ability will be subject to the committee's discretion based on the student's background and research focus and responses to questions. - The rubric used for scoring is attached to this assessment plan.
+The length of the defense and number and type of issues and scenarios posed to the student to evaluate critical thinking ability will be subject to the committee's discretion based on the student's background and research focus and responses to questions. - The rubric used for scoring is attached to this assessment plan.